GuOrg/Gu.Roslyn.Asserts/README.md

 -->

 Asserts for testing Roslyn analyzers.
-As of now MetaDataReferences must be added to the static field `AnalyzerAssert.References` not super nice.
+As of now MetaDataReferences must be added to the static field `AnalyzerAssert.References`, or passed explicitly not super nice.
 A halper like this can be used.
 ```c#
 private static IReadOnlyList<MetadataReference> CreateMetaDataReferences(params Type[] types)